 Glasgow And District Burns Association No 169 Burns Federation

-In the year 1897, just 100 years after the death of Robert Burns the Association was founded and immediately joined the Federation.
+In the year 1907, just over 100 years after the death of Robert Burns the Association was founded and immediately joined the Federation.

 The Association exists to encourage and promote the study and performance of the Bard's works and to promote charitable ventures under his name.